Religion

 Holy Days

-Elven Reckoning, based on the procession of the Ardic Zodiac, incorporated monthly Transit Festivals.
+Elven Reckoning, based on the procession of the nine constellations of the Circle, incorporated monthly Transit Festivals.
 These four-day affairs occur on the last and first two days of each month, during which one constellation departs from behind Ammonkis and is replaced by the next.
-During the Age of Fable, each festival's theme was based on the portfolio of the outgoing and newly arriving gods.
-Of the human cultures in the Age of History, only the Inselmen still observe Elven Reckoning and the Transit Festivals in their traditional form.
-To a one, the human cultures on the Continent have adopted Modern Reckoning.
-However, they still observe the Transit Festivals, albeit divested of their Ardic trappings.
-Instead, the are each devoted to some aspect of Chaos, Law, and Neutrality, typically in a three-month cycle, four times a year.
+During the Age of Fable, each festival's theme was based on the transition from the outgoing to the incoming god.
+To a one, the human cultures on the Continent still observe the Transit Festivals, albeit divested of their Ardic trappings.
+Instead, they are each devoted to some aspect of Chaos, Law, and Neutrality, typically in a three-month cycle, four times a year.
 In the Midlands, Ostland, and the Sovereignties, these aspects are represented by the Lawful Faith and (in more clandestine ways) the Elder Powers; in Nordland and the Frost Reach as aspects of the AEsir; and in the Scour as a conclave of the Uliger.
-The druidic henetheists in Albion pay reverance to the Elven Pantheon, through they mark each Transit Festival in the context of Cygnus, the Ardic god of balance.
+The druidic henetheists in Albion are devoted to Cygnus, and each Transit Festival is celebrated in the context of how balance drives ebb and flow of order and disorder.
 In godless Austrus, Transit Festivals are secular Triumphs, invariably commemorating some achievement of the current or a past Autarch.
 The various cultures of Sudenland worship an array of Local Gods whose holy days frequently fall sometime during each Transit Festival.
-The mixed-cultural territory of the Thornveld tolerates the observances of its heterogenious population.
-As a result, someone is celebrating something nearly every day, and the Transit Festivals themselves are riotous affairs.
+The mixed-cultural territory of the Thornveld tolerates the observances of its heterogeneous population, and consequently, someone is celebrating something nearly every day, while the Transit Festivals themselves are riotous affairs.
 For their part, religious orders of the Lawful Faith also have their own holy days.
 These "Saints' Days" invariably mark a major event in the life of the individual to which the order is devoted, and festivals are themed to enact that event as reminders to the devout.
 Because there are so many religious orders, Saints' Days occur throughout the year.

 Comments